{"piano":{"sandbox":"false","aid":"u28R38WdMo","rid":"R7EKS5F","offerId":"OF3HQTHR122A","offerTemplateId":"OTQ347EHGCHM"}}

 FKTEF2 Hidalgo 2004 Real Joe Johnston Viggo Mortensen COLLECTION CHRISTOPHE L

 Actor Viggo Mortensen has got a habit of adopting his equine co-stars.
-Not only did he purchase 14.2hh paint pony T.J. from his film Hidalgo, but after starring in Lord of the Rings, he bought three horses from the film.
-Two were the horses he rode as the character Aragorn — Uraeus, a bay Dutch warmblood and Kenny, a quiet chestnut.
-The horses lived out in New Zealand in the care of a vet out there, and Mortensen visited periodically before Uraeus passed away in 2015.
-He also bought the white stallion that has a starring role as elven princess Arwen’s horse, as a present for the stuntwoman who had grown attached to him.
+Not only did he purchase 14.2hh paint pony T.J. from his film Hidalgo, but after starring in The Lord of the Rings, he bought three horses from the film.
+Two were the horses he rode as the character Aragorn — Uraeus, a bay Dutch warmblood and Kenny, a chestnut.
+The horses lived out in New Zealand in the care of a vet, and Mortensen visited periodically before Uraeus passed away in 2015.
+He also bought the white stallion who has a starring role as elven princess Arwen’s horse, as a present for the stuntwoman who had grown attached to him.

 Elizabeth Taylor and King Charles